edakturk14/fuel-dapp-template/blog.md

 ## Building on Fuel

 In this section, we'll be building a dApp on the Fuel network using Sway & Forc.

+---

+Modular blockchains promise to provide exponential scalability to smart contract platforms.
+However, alongside scalability, one of the most critical barriers to adoption, a second advantage is flexibility.

+Hope that this was helpful!
+Catch you on the next one!